evitral/evitral.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Scholar at the University of Nevada Reno, Mechanical Engineering Department, working in [James Hanna's group](https://cmag.neocities.org/index.html).
-Through theoretical modeling and computational work, I seek to understand the thermomechanical behavior of solids: I am interested in how their shape, morphology, and properties evolve in the presence of external stimuli, and how these observations connect to microstructure and constitutive laws.
-This is an interdisciplinary field between solid mechanics, materials science, and applied mathematics, and the goal is to develop tools for (1) controlling the behavior of structures and materials, and (2) functionalizing them by manufacturing.
+I am an Assistant Professor at [Rose-Hulman Institute of Technology](https://www.rose-hulman.edu/), Mechanical Engineering Department.
+Through theoretical modeling and computational tools, I study the thermomechanical behavior of solids: I am interested in how their shape, morphology, and properties evolve in the presence of external stimuli, and how these observations connect to microstructure and constitutive laws.

-I obtained my PhD from the Department of Aerospace Engineering and Mechanics, University of Minnesota, supervised by [Perry H. Leo](https://cse.umn.edu/aem/perry-h-leo) and [Jorge Viñals](https://cse.umn.edu/physics/jorge-vinals).
-I worked on developing models for liquid crystal thin films under heat treatment, which were implemented numerically and compared to analytic predictions based on asymptotic analysis (using tools from differential geometry, and singular perturbation theory).
-Some of the topics I currently work on are mechanics of shells and ribbons, the role of loading on twinning in alloys, and modeling of nonlinear hyperelastic materials.
+Some of the topics my collaborators and I worked on are: (1) phase-field models for smectic liquid crystals, (2) bending meaures for plates and shells, (3) the role of loading on twinning in alloys, (4) constitutive equations for hyperleastic materials, and (5) spiral defect chaos in the Rayleigh-Bénard convection.

-My **research interests** lie in mechanics of materials, including:
+My **research interests** lie in the intersection between materials, mechanics, and mathematics, including:

 * Continuum mechanics: nonlinear elasticity, soft materials, and nonlocal theories
 * Interplay between mechanics, geometry, and pattern formation